 Beginning in 2016, Major League Baseball placed a ban on tobacco use in the minors and for new Major Leaguers, and also prohibited all players from appearing on camera, during interviews, or in front of fans with any sort of tobacco visible — including a lip of dip.

 "I'm into personal freedoms," said Chicago Cubs Manager Joe Maddon on the ban.
 "I'm not into over-legislating the human race.
 Educate the masses and let everybody make their own decision."

 To respect the ban and maintain a semblance of the ritual its players knew and loved, the MLB hired a specialist to help players quit tobacco, including the use of nicotine patches and gums, as well as inferior smokeless tobacco substitutes (which shall remain nameless).
 Given a choice, we know our Minor and Major League buddies would rather be dipping something as close to the real thing as possible.

 Black Buffalo’s journey began in part on the baseball diamonds and led us all the way here to you.
-As a first step toward building awareness of our products among professional ballplayers, we’re proud to be partnered with and sponsoring the Midland Rockhounds for the 2018 season.
+As a first step toward building awareness of our products among professional ballplayers, we proudly partnered with and sponsored the Midland Rockhounds for the 2018 season.
 Baseball America’s 2017 Minor League Team of the Year and 4-time Texas League Champions, the Rockhounds are a force to be reckoned with, just like Black Buffalo.

 Dipping and baseball go hand in hand like whiskey and (anything).
 As much as we respect and honor the legacy that existed for decades before us, we agree with the MLB that it was time for change.
-We created Black Buffalo so our badass consumers and Major League baseball players alike don’t have to compromise when it comes to dip.
-It’s Opening Day for the MLB — ditch the tobacco and keep the ritual with Black Buffalo.
+We created Black Buffalo so our badass herd and Major/Minor League baseball players alike don’t have to compromise when it comes to dip.
+Stay tuned for a BIG baseball related sponsorship coming very soon.